davidjerleke/embla-carousel/README.md

 **`groupedIndexes()`**
 Returns an array of all slide indexes grouped into arrays according to the `slidesToScroll` option, i.e. if the total number of slides is `4` and `slidesToScroll: 2`, it will return `[[0, 1], [2, 3]]`.

-**`isStartScroll()`**
-Returns if the carousel is at its start position, meaning if selected index is first possible index.
-If `loop: false` it's not possible to scroll to previous from here.

-**`isEndScroll()`**
-Returns if the carousel is at its start position, meaning if selected index is last possible index.
-If `loop: false`, it's not possible to scroll to next from here.

 **`canScrollPrevious()`**
 Returns if it's possible to scroll to previous from here.
 Note that if `loop: true` this will always return `true`.